yordanov21/eventon-christmas/README.md

 Web application use following technologies, frameworks and development techniques 🔨 Built With:

-• The application is implemented using React 6 Framework (latest).
+• The application is implemented using React 6 Framework (latest) 17.0.2.

-• Use bootstrap
+• Use bootstrap 5.1.3

-• Use react-bootstrap
+• Use react-bootstrap 2.0.3

-• Use react-dom
+• Use react-dom 7.0.2

-• Use react-router-dom
+• Use react-router-dom 6.0.2

-• Use react-scripts
+• Use react-scripts 4.0.3

-• use web-vitals
+• use web-vitals 1.1.2

 • use softuni-practice-server for back-end part.
 The connection betwеen front-end and back-end parts is realized with fetch requests.

 # Getting Started with Create React App